 Charles Henry Dobbins, III claims that his current attorney is ineffective.

 Dobbins is charged with first-degree murder, three counts of committing terroristic acts, and being a felon in possession of a firearm in connection with the 2016 shooting death of 25-year-old Hunter Laney of Pine Bluff.

+The shooting reportedly stemmed from a dispute that began at a Monticello nightclub and ended on the parking lot of a nearby gas station.
 Shortly before 2 a.m, Dobbins and Laney reportedly got into an argument at The River and security personnel at the club ordered them to leave.
-They left in separate vehicles and traveled west on U.S. 278 West.
+They left in separate vehicles and traveled west on U.S. 278 West, according to authorities.

 As Laney’s vehicle pulled onto the parking lot of a gas station on U.S. 278 West, a light colored SUV followed and someone inside the SUV began shooting into Laney’s vehicle.
 Laney was killed in the shooting.